lynnfaraday/aresmush.com/_root/fs3/fs3.3/combat.md

 > <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:**  If you use the "crew" special option on your attack, you can target a crew member inside a vehicle directly (e.g. shooting through a window).
 Otherwise an atack against either the pilot or a passenger is considered to be an attack against the vehicle.

+# Mounts

+In addition to vehicles, the system supports mounts.
+A character can specify their type of mount, which can give them certain bonuses against unmounted targets.
+When someone attacks a rider, there's a chance of hitting the mount instead.
+An injured mount has no game effect; it's just for RP purposes.
+If your mount is taken out, though, you'll become dismounted and suffer fall damage.

+> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:**  If you use the "mount" special option on your attack, you can target the mount instead of the rider.

 <a name="attack-resolution"/>

 # Attack Resolution